bahadley/learning-akka/basic-remoting/general-learning/README.md

-Implements the general learning exercise in chapter 2 .
+Implements the general learning exercise in chapter 2 of **Learning Akka**.

 ***
 Instructions from text: